How to Become a Bounty Hunter: A Quick Guide

 In the second bail process, the accused works with a private bail bondsman by entering into a contract in exchange for having bail posted.
-The bondsman secures his fees upfront.
+The bondsman secures their fees upfront.
 Oftentimes family or friends also help in this process by finding the bondsman and likely pledging collateral or co-signing the contract to mitigate the risk taken by the surety agent.
-When the subject appears in court and is in its custody, the bond (and thus its obligation) is retired, but the bondsman keeps his or her initial fees.
 In most states, bondsmen are regulated by the state’s department of insurance.
 Clearly, the bondsman has an interest in ensuring that the accused appear in court, as it otherwise complicates the business deal.
-Of course, having family or friends with pledged assets involved can also help in this process, as they will likely be encouraging the accused to appear at the court date.
+Of course, having family or friends with pledged assets involved can also help in this process, as they are invested in ensuring that the accused appears in court.
 If all else fails, the bondsman can seize upon collateralized assets.
-But first they will likely send out a bounty hunter to track, arrest, and return the accused to court, since this will ultimately retire the bond.
+But first, they will likely send out a bounty hunter to track, arrest, and return the accused to court, since this will ultimately retire the bond.

 Steps for Becoming a Bounty Hunter

 The bail enforcement agent has to comply with any rules within his or her state, and these vary considerably.
 We will cover these regulations later in the guide, but some states require licensing, specific coursework, insurance, etc.

 2. Complete training or gain relevant experience in the field.